Born Modelling with the Scalar Wave Equation

 Implementation

-The output state from the Born propagator contains twice as many elements as the regular scalar propagator because it is propagating two wavefields.
-Receiver data can be recorded from both of these wavefields by specifying the bg_receiver_locations (record from the background wavefield) and receiver_locations (record from the scattered wavefield) input parameters.
+The output state from the Born propagator contains twice as many elements as the regular scalar propagator, reflecting the propagation of two distinct wavefields.
+Receiver data can be recorded from both wavefields:

 \[\begin{split}\begin{pmatrix} u^{t+1} \\ u^{t} \\ z^{t} \\ p^{t} \\ u_s^{t+1} \\ u_s^{t} \\ z_s^{t} \\ p_s^{t} \\ r^{t} \\ r_s^{t} \\ \end{pmatrix} = \begin{pmatrix} c^2h_t^2(1+b)\left((1+b)\partial_x^2 +\partial_x(b)\partial_x\right) + 2 & -1 & c^2h_t^2a & c^2h_t^2(1+b)\left(\partial_x a\right) & 0 & 0 & 0 & 0 & -c^2h_t^2 \\ 1 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\ b\left((1+b)\partial_{x}^2+\partial_x(b)\partial_x\right) & 0 & a & b\left(\partial_x a\right) & 0 & 0 & 0 & 0 & 0\\ b\partial_x & 0 & 0 & a & 0 & 0 & 0 & 0 & 0 \\ 2ch_ch_t^2(1+b)\left((1+b)\partial_x^2 +\partial_x(b)\partial_x\right) & 0 & 2ch_ch_t^2a & 2ch_ch_t^2(1+b)\left(\partial_x a\right) & c^2h_t^2(1+b)\left((1+b)\partial_x^2 +\partial_x(b)\partial_x\right) + 2 & -1 & c^2h_t^2a & c^2h_t^2(1+b)\left(\partial_x a\right) & -2ch_ch_t^2 \\ 0 & 0 & 0 & 0 & 1 & 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 & b\left((1+b)\partial_{x}^2+\partial_x(b)\partial_x\right) & 0 & a & b\left(\partial_x a\right) & 0\\ 0 & 0 & 0 & 0 & b\partial_x & 0 & 0 & a & 0\\ \delta_r & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0\\ 0 & 0 & 0 & 0 & \delta_r^s & 0 & 0 & 0 & 0\\ \end{pmatrix} \begin{pmatrix} u^{t} \\ u^{t-1} \\ z^{t-1} \\ p^{t-1} \\ u_s^{t} \\ u_s^{t-1} \\ z_s^{t-1} \\ p_s^{t-1} \\ f^t \end{pmatrix}\end{split}\]